Curriculum Links

 RE

-RE at Whitgreave is concerned with helping children to reflect upon the experiences and mysteries of life and the contribution of religion to our daily lives.
+RE at Whitgreave focuses on helping children to reflect upon the experiences and mysteries of life and the contribution of religion to our daily lives.
 At Whitgreave, we endeavour to make RE stimulating, with real life experiences and a forum where prejudice and stereotyping can be challenged and discussed in a safe way.
-The school curriculum aims to promote spiritual, moral, social and cultural development and prepare all children for the opportunities, responsibilities and experiences of life.
-There is a strong like between our RE, PSHE, SMSC and BV teaching across the Primary School.
-In Reception to Year 6, all pupils visit the religious place of worship for the religion they are learning about, to enhance their learning and understanding.
+The school curriculum aims to promote spiritual, moral, social and cultural (SMSC) development and prepare all children for the opportunities, responsibilities and experiences of life.
+There is a strong like between our RE, PSHE, SMSC and British Values teaching across the school.
+We aim to provide opportunities for all pupils to visit the place of worship for the religion they are learning about to enhance their learning and understanding.

 The Arts are foundation subjects which cover Design and Technology, Art, Music and PE.
 They are lessons which our children particularly enjoy, as they develop and apply their knowledge and skills.

-At Whitgreave we have a specialist Music Teacher to teach children to play an instrument.
-In addition, Whitgreave also has a Radio Station, which is currently being developed within school.
+At Whitgreave, we have a specialist Music Teacher to teach children to play an instrument.
+In addition, Whitgreave also has a Radio Station, which is led and managed by pupils alongside a member of staff.

 We also offer a range of After-School Clubs, a number of which are usually based around the Arts.